 Scholarships for Diverse, Historically Excluded, and Underrepresented groups

-People who self-identify as lesbian, gay, bisexual, transgender, questioning, intersex, asexual (LGBTQIA+) or other gender and/or sexual minority.
+People who identify as lesbian, gay, bisexual, transgender, questioning, intersex, asexual (LGBTQIA+) or other gender and/or sexual minority.

-People who self-identify as active military service members, including Reserves and military veterans.
+Active military service members, including Reserves, and military veterans.

 People with Disabilities

-People living with disabilities, chronic illness, and/or neurodivergence.
+People affected by or living with disabilities, chronic illness, and/or neurodivergence.

 - Describe your qualifications for services or protections under the Americans with Disabilities Act (ADA), or if you otherwise identify as an individual with disabilities